dellius-alexander/CRUDRepository/README.md

 * `Client`: Triggers CRUD operations by calling performOperation on the UserRepository.
 * `UserRepository`: Delegates the operation to the underlying Repository, providing context (User model information).
 * `Repository`:  Interacts directly with the IDatabase instance to execute the database operations.
-* `User`: Represents the abstraction for database interaction.
+* `User Model`: Represents the abstraction for database interaction.

 #### Interactions: